improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 ## Locating the uniquifier in a clustered index

-Thankfully there’s a plethora of DMVs to look in, it’s just a matter of finding the right ones.
-Let’s start out by querying sys.objects to get the object id of our table:
+Thankfully there's a plethora of DMVs to look in, it's just a matter of finding the right ones.
+Let's start out by querying sys.objects to get the object id of our table:

 ```sql
 SELECT